dofladrop/tutorials/tutorials/zkSync-RedStone-stable-price-marketplace-tutorial/TUTORIAL.md

 #### 3. Run local zkSync node

-You can run zkSync node in dockerized setup by following instructions presented [here](https://era.zksync.io/docs/tools/testing/dockerized-testing.html)
+You can run zkSync node in dockerized setup by following instructions presented [here](https://era.zksync.io/docs/tools/testing/dockerized-testing.html).

 ### Get familiar with the code

-If you are not familiar with the code yet, please read [implementation description](#🧑‍💻-implementation)
+If you are not familiar with the code yet, please read [implementation description](#🧑‍💻-implementation).

 ### Integrate with RedStone Oracles